Related Topics:

 • The Blindness Empowerment and Independence Center is a non-visual training program.
 Therefore, all Center students who have residual vision, even light perception, are required to wear learning shades during the training day, which runs from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.

-• Students may remove your learning shades during the lunch period if they so choose.
+• Students may remove their learning shades during the lunch period if they so choose.
 However, when attending a student meal, learning shades need to be worn.
 When completing a task, such as a travel route or cooking assignment, students must keep their learning shades on until the task is finished, even if the lunch hour or the end of the training day has arrived.

 Training Expectations